bytedance/g3/sphinx/g3proxy/configuration/servers/http_proxy.rst

 Set a list of local server names.

+A request will be treated as a local request if:

+- no local server name set

+  The URL in HTTP header is relative

+- local server name has been set

-If the host name sent in the `Host` request header matches the server names here, and the method is not `CONNECT`, then the request will be considered a local request.
+  The method is not CONNECT and the server name in `Host` request header matches the local server name

-This must be set if you want to enable well-known URI support.
+It is recommended to set local server name if you want to enable well-known URI support.

+.. versionadded:: 1.11.5

 .. _config_server_http_proxy_server_id: